RareDevs/Rare/README.md

 ## A frontend for legendary, the open source Epic Games Launcher alternative

 Rare is currently considered beta software and in no way feature-complete.
-You **will** run into issues, so make backups first!
+You **will** run into issues, so it is recommend to make a backup

 ### Requirements